erickarbe/wpgvl-child/readme.txt

 This is a simple child theme based on the WordPress Twenty Eleven theme.

-It's show the basic functionality of a WP child theme and was used during a presentation at our local Wordpress Meetup in Greenville, SC.
+It shows the basic functionality of a WP child theme and was used during a presentation at our local Wordpress Meetup in Greenville, SC.